Spatial Sound Design and Mixing Tool

 Welcome to Meyer Sound Labs Spacemap Go Help and Instruction pages!
 These pages provide information to setup and operate a Spacemap System using the Spacemap Go app.
 The drop-down menus above are structured from left to right to present instructions in a logical, progressive order.
 Follow the links for step-by-step instructions to connect, configure and operate a Spacemap System.

-What is Spacemap Go?
+What is Spacemap Go? play video

-Spacemap Go is a spatial sound design and mixing tool that leverages the audio processing capability of Meyer Sound Galileo® GALAXY Network Platform to help sound artists create immersive audio experiences.
+Spacemap Go is a spatial sound design and mixing tool that leverages the audio processing capability of the Meyer Sound Galileo® GALAXY Network Platform to help sound artists create immersive audio experiences.
 Spacemap technology powers the world’s most sophisticated sound productions; now those same creative capabilities are available to a broad range of audio professionals in an intuitive iPad application.

 What are Spacemaps?

 Spacemaps are two-dimensional graphic layouts that enable complex spatial sound distribution with easy-to-use controls.
 Trajectories are programmable sound paths applied to Spacemaps to dynamically change the output mix.
-Trajectories, which can be recorded, edited, reshaped, and even manipulated while playing, automate the movement of the Spacemap position, creating the illusion of sound movement.
+Trajectories, which can be recorded, edited, reshaped, and even manipulated while playing, automate the movement of the Spacemap Panner, creating the illusion of sound movement.
 Two basic elements are key to building Spacemaps: nodes and trisets.

 Nodes represent loudspeakers (Speaker Nodes), groups of loudspeakers (Virtual Nodes) or silence (Silent Nodes) and are arranged in groups of three as trisets.
-These trisets provide the fundamental panning elements of the Spacemap and guarantee smooth crossfades.
-As the channel’s Spacemap position moves closer to a node, more of the signal mixes to that node and less to the other two in the triset.
+These trisets provide the panning elements of the Spacemap and guarantee smooth crossfades.
+As the channel’s Spacemap Panner moves closer to a node, more of the signal is routed to that node and less to the other two in the triset.
 Multiple adjacent trisets make up a Spacemap, creating customizable spatial contours.
 Audio from a specified set of Speaker Nodes can be automatically sent to designated outputs using Derived Nodes (for example, to send sound to subwoofers or an under-balcony loudspeakers).